xingjianleng/VTBench/README.md

 Our goal is to encourage the development of **strong, general-purpose open-source visual tokenizers** that can be reliably reused across autoregressive image generation and broader multimodal tasks.

+## 🔥 News

+- **May 18, 2025:** We releases the demo on [huggingface space](https://huggingface.co/spaces/huaweilin/VTBench)!
+Pick your favorite image and try out over 20+ visual tokenizers.

 ## 🔍 Why VTBench?